microsoftgraph/microsoft-graph-docs-contrib/concepts/assignments-submissions-states-transition.md

 # Teacher and student actions for assignments and submissions

-This article describes student and teacher roles for the assignment and submission state transition and related transition rules.
+This article describes student and teacher roles for assignments and submissions state transitions, and related transition rules.

-## Get all the assignments and their corresponding submissions belonging to the student
+## Get all the assignments and their respective submissions that belong to a specific student

-Use the following call for the student action:
+Make the following request to get the student's actions:

 `me/assignments?$expand=submissions` with a Delegated Scope, or `users/id/assignments?$expand=submissions` for Application scope.